 The development of a new international program for students encompasses both intellectual and pragmatic preparation.
 Based on the experience of faculty members and administrators who have worked with such programs, a number of steps have been identified as useful in the planning process.

 Step 1: Meet with the Office of International Education (OIE)

-The OIE is your partner in the planning and administration of your education abroad program.
+The OIE is your partner in the planning and administration of your faculty-led program.
 The initial meeting will cover your ideas for a short-term program and provide you with an overview for the designing, planning, and implementation processes.
-Please contact Kelly Watts, Faculty-Led Education Abroad Program Coordinator, to set-up an initial planning meeting, email@example.com or 874-2019.
+Please contact Kelly Watts, Faculty-Led Program Coordinator, to set-up an initial planning meeting, email@example.com or 874-2019.

-This inventory is designed to establish the framework for a short-term education abroad program and to help Program Directors begin to think critically about the necessary tools and steps for a successful program.
+This inventory is designed to establish the framework for a short-term faculty-led program and to help Program Directors begin to think critically about the necessary tools and steps for a successful program.

 Step 3: Conduct a Site Visit (Optional)

 Designing a program in Rhode Island is very different from implementing a program in an international location.
 The OIE recommends that Program Directors unfamiliar with program location conduct a site visit.
 Familiarity with housing, dining, local transportation and emergency services is imperative for having a successful program.

 The Program Request Form serves as an acknowledgment and approval of your program with the University.
 A completed Program Request Form must be submitted to the OIE before the promotion of the program.
 Program Request Forms are due by the following dates:

 Winter J Term - April 1 the year prior

 Spring Break - June 1 the year prior